ChimeHQ/Neon/README.md

 - Compatibility with lazy text loading
 - Text-system agnostic

 Neon has a strong focus on efficiency and flexibility.
 It sits in-between your text system and whatever you get your semantic token information.

-I realize that many people are looking for a drop-in editor View subclass that does it all.
+Many people are looking for a drop-in editor View subclass that does it all.
 This is a lower-level library.
-You could, however, use Neon to drive highlighting for this editor.
+You could, however, use Neon to drive highlighting for a view like this.

 ## Token Data Sources